Why 90% of eCommerce Startups Fail (And How to Avoid It)

 How to solve it:

-Use centralized tools like Qallix for real-time inventory and order sync
+- Use centralised tools like Qallix for real-time inventory and order sync across all your channels

-Partner with local fulfillment centers for faster delivery
+- Partner with local fulfilment centres for faster delivery

 Here's a quick recap of how to beat the odds and build a winning eCommerce business: